-- Sears: You can keep it pink with this 100-count super bright light string with white wire.
+- Novelty Christmas Lights: You can keep it pink with this 100-count super bright light string with white wire.
 Pick it up for about $15.

 - DHGate: Try a modern look with 10m pink LED string of lights.
 You'll spend around $5.